 Views of China Across the Asia-Pacific

-A 2015 Pew Research Center study that surveyed over 40 countries asked participants if they had a favorable or unfavorable view of China.
+A 2018 Pew Research Center study that surveyed 26 countries asked participants if they had a favorable or unfavorable view of China.
 Views of China within Asia varied considerably.
-On one end of the spectrum, regional powers such as Russia held impressively high levels of favorability toward China (79 percent).
-Conversely, Japan held the least-positive views of China, with only 9 percent of the public viewing China favorably.
+On one end of the spectrum, regional powers such as Russia held high levels of favorability toward China (65 percent).
+Conversely, Japan held one of the least-positive views of China, with only 17 percent of the public viewing China favorably.

 A Conversation with Bruce Stokes

 China’s rise has elicited a range of reactions from around the world.
-Some countries remain skeptical of China’s growing international influence.
-Other countries see China as a source of economic opportunity.
+Some countries remain skeptical of China’s growing international influence, while others see China as a source of economic opportunity.
 This question surveys China’s favorability in three key regions: Africa, Europe, and Latin America.

 More than 8 in 10 Europeans say China doesn’t protect the personal freedoms of its own people.

 – Bruce Stokes